911±¬ÁÏ

 Biology

-Adult elaeagnus sucker are 2-4mm long and have two pairs of have transparent wings with black shading which are held roof-like over their abdomen when at rest.
+Adult elaeagnus are 2-4 mm long and have two pairs of have transparent wings with black shading which are held roof-like over their abdomen when at rest.
 The orange-yellow nymphs are wingless and flattened so the width of their bodies is much greater than the depth.
 Older nymphs have large pads on the margins of the upper thorax where the wings will develop.

 It has several generations during the summer with the largest populations occurring on the new growth in the spring.
 It probably overwinters as eggs which hatch in mid-February.